Vikings QB McCarthy's sprained ankle will keep him out for next game vs. Burrow-less Bengals

 EAGAN, Minn.
 (AP) — Minnesota Vikings quarterback J.J.
-McCarthy will likely miss the next game with a sprained ankle, coach Kevin O'Connell said on Monday, and running back Aaron Jones will also be out with a hamstring injury.
+McCarthy will probably miss at least the next game with a sprained right ankle, coach Kevin O'Connell said on Monday, and running back Aaron Jones is likely to join him on the sideline with a hamstring injury as the early absences for the team keep piling up.

 McCarthy didn't miss any time during Minnesota's 22-6 loss to Atlanta, passing an initial medical evaluation and getting his foot taped up for extra support after the injury occurred late in the third quarter at the end of a 16-yard run.
-The ankle pain predictably worsened overnight, O'Connell said, and the decision to sideline McCarthy for the game against Cincinnati this Sunday was not performance-related.
+The ankle pain predictably worsened overnight, O'Connell said, and the decision to sideline McCarthy for the game against Cincinnati this Sunday was not performance-related in light of his struggles.

+“It was pretty crushing to hear that,” O'Connell said of the injury.

-The Vikings weren't planning to put McCarthy on short-term injured reserve, O'Connell said, so his injury status is considered week to week.
+The Vikings weren't planning to put McCarthy on short-term injured reserve, so his injury status is considered week to week.

+“He just kind of got rolled up on,” O’Connell said.
+“In the moment, we didn’t necessarily think it was that significant when we came off after that series."

-Carson Wentz, the 10th-year veteran who just joined the Vikings two weeks ago, will start against the Bengals, who will be without their starting quarterback, Joe Burrow.
+Carson Wentz, the 10th-year veteran who just joined the Vikings two weeks ago, is in line to start against the Bengals, who will coincidentally be without their starting quarterback, Joe Burrow.
+Undrafted rookie Max Brosmer will back up Wentz.

 McCarthy was under frequent pressure by the Falcons, taking six sacks and 11 hits while going just 11 for 21 for 158 yards, two interceptions and one lost fumble.
 But it was more by happenstance when he was hurt, on a second-and-20 scramble that netted 16 yards when linebacker Kaden Elliss chased him down with a hard tackle at the sideline as three Falcons converged on him.